varunsrivatsa/Sia/README.md

 You can also **text her** and she can also **text you**.
 If you want to, Sia can communicate with you by being **offline to protect your privacy**.

+### Azure technologies used

+> 1. Azure text-to-speech : With the help of text-to-speech feature of the Speech service, which is part of Azure Cognitive Services.
+Sia is able to interact with us by converting text into humanlike synthesized speech.

+With the help of nodejs npm package : `npm i microsoft-cognitiveservices-speech-sdk`.

+We can synthesize speech using text or string to a .wav file in the location that we specified.

+The text-to-speech feature in the Azure Speech service supports more than 270 voices and more than 110 languages and variants.

+Currently, Sia is using `en-US-AmberNeural` voice

+> 2. Azure speech-to-text **(Not yet integrated, still under development)**

 ### Why?

 > 1. If you are a developer (or not), you may want to build many things that could help in your daily life.
 >    Instead of building a dedicated project for each of those ideas, Sia can help you with his
 >    packages/modules (skills) structure.
 > 2. With this generic structure, everyone can create their own modules and share them with others.
 >    Therefore there is only one core (to rule them all).
 > 3. Sia uses AI concepts, which is cool.
 > 4. Privacy matters, you can configure Sia to talk with her offline.
 You can already text with her without any third party services.
 > 5. Open source is great.